BeemaRajan/WhisperSynth/README.md

 Sound design is a critical aspect of music production, where producers and sound designers use synthesizers to craft unique audio textures and tones.
 Despite advancements in technology, the process of replicating or matching a synthesizer sound remains highly manual and requires significant expertise.
 Producers often rely on trial and error to recreate a sound they hear, adjusting parameters such as oscillators, filters, and envelopes until the desired tone is achieved.
 This process can be time-consuming and is not always precise.

 With the increasing complexity of modern synthesizers and the demand for custom sound creation, automating sound matching has the potential to save valuable time and lower the barrier to entry for less experienced musicians.
-This project explores how Transformer-based models, specifically Whisper-Small, can be fine-tuned to bridge this gap by converting audio input into detailed synthesizer settings.
+This project explores how Transformer-based models, specifically Whisper-Small, might be fine-tuned to bridge this gap by converting audio input into detailed synthesizer settings.

 ### Project Impact
 By automating the process of synthesizer sound matching, this project could provide the following benefits: